 8th Service Group

-Built by North American in Dallas, Texas.
+Built by North American Aviation (NAA) in Dallas, Texas.
 Constructors Number 111-30158.
-Delivered to the U. S. Army.
-Disassembled and shipped overseas to the South-West Pacific Area (SWPA) and reassembled.
+Delivered to the U. S. Army Air Force (USAAF) as P-51K-10-NT Mustang serial number 44-12025.
+Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

-On April 17, 1945 took off from Nadzab Airfield No. 1 on a local flight.
-Returning, this Mustang suffered a landing accident at Nadzab Airfield No. 1 and the aircraft was badly damaged, pilot survived.
-This aircraft was likely written off likely written off, abandoned and scrapped.
+On April 17, 1945 took off from Nadzab Airfield No. 1 piloted by FO Joseph H. Horwath on a local flight.
+Returning, this Mustang suffered a landing accident at Nadzab Airfield No. 1 and was badly damaged but the pilot survived.
+Afterwards, this aircraft was written off and likely scrapped or otherwise disappeared.